Understanding Reticulocyte Count

 This test is used to diagnose different types of anemia including aplastic anemia, hemolytic anemia, pernicious anemia and Iron deficiency anemia.

-Why is Reticulocyte Count done?
+What is Reticulocyte Count used for?

 The Reticulocyte Count Test is performed:

 · To evaluate bone marrow activity to produce red blood cells

 · To diagnose and distinguish between different types of anemia